learn-co-curriculum/react-redux-actions-and-action-creators/README.md

 ## Overview

 Think of the interactions you have with any web application.
 You're likely clicking buttons, hovering over items, submitting forms - these are just a few of the actions you can take to interact with the application.
-If you've ever tried to manage all of these actions with plain old JavaScript of jQuery, you know how hard it can be to keep track of all of those different actions.
+If you've ever tried to manage all of these actions with plain old JavaScript or jQuery, you know how hard it can be to keep track of all of those different actions.
 In this reading, we'll look at how Redux helps us describe these actions in a large application.

 ## Objectives
 1. Understand the purpose of actions in a Redux application